Honey Oat Bread

 - Combine the flour, oats and salt in a large mixing bowl, or in the bowl of a stand mixer fitted with the dough hook attachment, and stir together.

-- Pour the wet ingredients into the flour mixture.
+- Pour the wet ingredients (with the oil) into the flour mixture.

 - Mix until all the ingredients are completely combined.